seperman/fast-autocomplete/README.md

 The data structure we use in this library is called Dawg.

-DAWG stands for Directed Acyclic Word Graph.
+DAWG stands for Directed Word Graph.
 Here is an example DAWG based on the "makes_models_short.csv" that is provided in the tests:

 ![dawg](tests/animation/short.gif)